-to the 15th annual Coaches vs. Cancer Wisconsin Gala presented by Connexus Credit Union!
-We are excited to have you join us for a beautiful evening on the rooftop of the Monona Terrace on Wednesday, June 22, 2022.
+to the 16th annual Coaches vs. Cancer Wisconsin Gala!
+We are excited to have you join us for a beautiful evening on the rooftop of the Monona Terrace on Wednesday, June 21, 2023.
 The gala will bring together prominent individuals from Wisconsin’s business and philanthropic community and will feature live and silent auctions, honorary tributes, and appearances from Coach Bo Ryan and other coaches across the state.
-In addition to this year's gala, the Board of Ambassadors is excited to again present the 2nd annual Coaches vs. Cancer Wisconsin Golf Outing to be hosted at Maple Bluff Country Club on Monday, June 27, 2022.
+In addition to this year's gala, the Board of Ambassadors is excited to again present the 3rd annual Coaches vs. Cancer Wisconsin Golf Outing to be hosted at Maple Bluff Country Club on Monday, June 26, 2023.
 Sponsors and participants will enjoy an incredible day of golf while raising funds to help the American Cancer Society save lives.

 Tell me, what does the American Cancer Society do?
 We are so glad you asked!

 Every day, we ask ourselves: are we improving the lives of cancer patients and their families?
 Through advocacy, discovery, and patient support work, we can proudly say that yes, we are indeed improving quality of life for the people we serve.